 Enabling co-ops to serve members better, uplift communities, and build a better world.

-The National Confederation of Cooperatives (NATCCO Network) began as the National Association of Training Centers for Cooperatives (NATCCO), formed by cooperators who believed that the task of co-op development lay primarily in the hands of the private sector.
+The National Confederation of Cooperatives (Formerly known as National Association of Training Centers for Cooperatives or NATCCO) was formed by co-operators who believed that the task of co-op development lay primarily in the hands of the private sector.
 These leaders believed in self-help and in the idea that through co-operation, people can create opportunities for themselves to improve their socio-economic well-being.

 Today, NATCCO is the biggest federation of co-ops in the Philippines, in terms of geographical reach, membership, financial capacity and array of services.
 It now reaches around 5.1 million individual members coming from 812 co-ops and NGOs.
 The 5.1 million individual members are served through 1,975 offices located in 77 provinces and 129 cities all over the country.
 They are also served by more than 70 ATM branches of the Network.
 The 812 cooperatives have combined assets of more than P150 Billion.